Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Introduction

 The CF\textsubscript{3} functional groups are strongly electron withdrawing and have been shown to exert a large influence on molecules, resulting in markedly different photoproducts and chemical properties\cite{Bassett1976,Yoon2000,Chen2006,Muyskens2012}.
 However, the fluorine substituted hexafluoro-acetylacetone (HfAcAc) has, to our knowledge, not previously been studied in the ultrafast regime.
 It is thus unknown to what extent the terminal CF\textsubscript{3} groups might influence the electronic state dynamics of the main chromophore of the molecule.
-Notably, in some conjugated chromophores it has been shown that the addition of fluorine atoms has the ability to influence the energies of the various electronic states of the molecule, thereby affecting the rate of intersystem crossing. \cite{Reiffers,bracker_impact_2019} The ability to fine tune quantum yields of various processes is attractive for optical imaging applications or other processes such as maximizing singlet oxygen generation.
-Additionally, greater understanding of the mechanisms underlying intersystem crossings can prove useful for applications such as thermally activated delayed fluorescence organic light emitting diodes, where great care is taken to fine tune the conversion between singlet and triplet states.\cite{Uoyama2012,Zhang2014} Due to these considerations, there is an ever-increasing importance to fundamentally understand how modifying functional groups influences the various pathways corresponding to relaxation of excited electronic states.
+Notably, in some conjugated chromophores it has been shown that the addition of fluorine atoms has the ability to influence the energies of the various electronic states of the molecule, thereby affecting the rate of intersystem crossing. \cite{Reiffers,bracker_impact_2019} The ability to fine-tune quantum yields of various processes is attractive for optical imaging applications or other processes such as maximizing singlet oxygen generation.
+Additionally, greater understanding of the mechanisms underlying intersystem crossings can prove useful for applications such as thermally activated delayed fluorescence organic light emitting diodes, where great care is taken to fine-tune the conversion between singlet and triplet states.\cite{Uoyama2012,Zhang2014} Due to these considerations, there is an ever-increasing importance to fundamentally understand how modifying functional groups influences the various pathways corresponding to relaxation of excited electronic states.

 The photodynamics of HfAcAc can be contrasted with AcAc; here the six additional fluorines act as electron withdrawing groups, heavily favoring the enol hydrogen-bonded ``ring" form of the well known keto-enol equilibrium in $\beta$-diketones\cite{Muyskens2012}.
-However, the strong intramolecular hydrogen bond is also significantly weakened by the terminal CF\textsubscript{3} groups\cite{Chatterjee2010,DEVRIES201615}, thus lowering the energy barrier to break the hydrogen bond and potentially allowing different excited state dynamics to occur following electronic excitation, in this case with 266 nm light.
+However, the strong intramolecular hydrogen bond is believed to be significantly weakened by the terminal CF\textsubscript{3} groups\cite{Chatterjee2010,DEVRIES201615}.
+Indeed, we computationally find that the hydrogen bond in HfAcAc is weaker by 5 kcal/mol than AcAc (as detailed in the supporting information).
+It is therefore easier to break the hydrogen bond in HfAcAc, thereby permitting rotation of the O-H bond about the enol C-O bond, potentially allowing different excited state dynamics to occur following electronic excitation, in this case with 266 nm light.